 Throw a burger on the BBQ – If the idea of a crowded community festival is not your slice of cake, consider throwing a more intimate Canada Day celebration in your own backyard.
 Invite family and friends for a July 1st barbecue, but keep costs down by making it a potluck or BYOB.

 Sleep under the starts – Canada is home to some of the most beautiful landscapes in the world – and our national and provincial parks are some of the most spectacular places to be one with nature.
 Skip the city celebration for a more laid-back Canada Day by camping under the stars and toasting marshmallows in honour of July 1st.
 While there is a cost to booking a camping site, sleeping under the stars is a great way to make lasting memories while sticking to a budget.

 Light up the sky – As day turns to night, close out your Canada Day celebrations by taking in a fireworks display.
 There is no need to spend a fortune on your own fireworks when there are phenomenal shows in communities across the country.
 From Newfoundland to British Columbia, Canadians will be lighting up the sky – but there is no display quite as extravagant as the one on Parliament Hill.
 Free to anyone who shows up, fireworks in our nation’s capital are among some of the best in the world.

-We live in a great country, which makes it difficult to avoid getting caught up in extravagant Canada Day celebrations – but while your painting the town red this July 1st it important to keep your budget out of the red.
+We live in a great country, which makes it difficult to avoid getting caught up in extravagant Canada Day celebrations – but while you’re painting the town red this July 1st, it’s important to keep your budget out of the red.